-I love a good rags to riches story.
+I love good rags to riches stories.
 I always think there is something to be learned.
-Awhile back, I was reading the September 16th Wall Street Journal.
+A while back, I was reading the September 16th Wall Street Journal.
 The paper edition is delivered to my door in the morning.
 Old habits die hard.
 I must be a real dinosaur reading a print newspaper.

 There was an article about a man named Dennis Washington.
-Mr. Washington is a wealthy 83 year old business man.
+Mr. Washington is a wealthy 83-year-old businessman.
 His net worth is $6 billion according to Forbes.
+Yes, he is a billionaire!
 He made the news because his privately held entity, Washington Cos., is set to close its biggest acquisition ever.
 They are purchasing a diamond mining concern for $1.2 billion.

 I did a little more research on Mr. Washington.
 Forbes magazine profiled his life in 2013.
 You can read that article here: Billionaire Highway Man: Life Lessons Dennis Washington Learned When He Was 25